radargun/radargun/docs/stages/core.md

 > slaves (**optional**) - Specifies on which slaves this stage should actively run.
 The result set is intersection of specified slaves, groups and roles.
 Default is all slaves.
 > snapshot-directory (**optional**) - Directory where the snapshot should be written (for SAVE_SNAPSHOT).

+### jgroups-probe-monitor-start
+Starts collecting jgroups statistics locally in each slave node.
+> address (**optional**) - Diagnostic address to send queries to.
+Default is 224.0.75.75.
+> exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
+If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
+Default is false.
+> expected-response-count (**mandatory**) - Minimum number of responses to wait for.
+Default is -1 don't wait for responses.
+> groups (**optional**) - Specifies in which groups this stage should actively run.
+The result set is intersection of specified slaves, groups and roles.
+Default is all groups.
+> period (**optional**) - Period of statistics collection.
+The default is 60 seconds.
+> port (**optional**) - Diagnostic port.
+Default is 7500.
+> print-results-as-info (**optional**) - Print results of operation to log (INFO level).
+By default trace logging needs to be enabled.
+> queries (**mandatory**) - List of queries to be performed.
+> roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
+The result set is intersection of specified slaves, groups and roles.
+Supported roles are [COORDINATOR].
+Default is all roles.
+> slaves (**optional**) - Specifies on which slaves this stage should actively run.
+The result set is intersection of specified slaves, groups and roles.
+Default is all slaves.
+> timeout (**optional**) - Maximum time to wait for query responses.
+Default is 60 seconds.
+Valid only when used in conjunction with expectedResponseCount parameter.

+### jgroups-probe-monitor-stop
+Stop collecting jgroups statistics locally in each slave node.
+> exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
+If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
+Default is false.
+> groups (**optional**) - Specifies in which groups this stage should actively run.
+The result set is intersection of specified slaves, groups and roles.
+Default is all groups.
+> roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
+The result set is intersection of specified slaves, groups and roles.
+Supported roles are [COORDINATOR].
+Default is all roles.
+> slaves (**optional**) - Specifies on which slaves this stage should actively run.
+The result set is intersection of specified slaves, groups and roles.
+Default is all slaves.

 ### jmx-invocation
 Allows to invoke JMX-exposed methods and attributes.
 > continue-on-failure (**optional**) - Continue method invocations if an exception occurs.
 Default is false.